bibi-fm/spotify/instructions.md

 * Part 4 : RICARDO
     - Song/Music list page ('/songs)
     This page will list all songs.
     Display at least the title, the poster and name of the artist.
+DONE

     - Add the option to sort by song name DESC or ASC.
+DONE

     - Add a search box (input).
-When user press the search button it will look for a movie's title looking like what's inside the input [BONUS]
+When user press the search button it will look for a movie's title looking like what's inside the input [BONUS] TODO

 * Part 5 : BRICIA
     - Registration page ('/ register'):